Kevin-Menezes/Grocery-Billing/README.md

 #

 ### Q. What technologies are used to build this app?
-- Frontend - Java AWT
+- Frontend - Java Applet
 - Backend - Java
 #

 ### Q. What features does this app have?
 - Simple UI.
 - Generates a bill on the command line.

 <br/>
 <hr>